Asian Beetles vs Ladybugs: Which Is More Harmful?

 Both insects look similar at first glance, but their impact on your home and garden can be completely different.
 Asian beetles often invade homes in large numbers during fall, while native ladybugs typically stay outdoors where they belong.

-What Are Asian Lady Beetles and How Did They Get Here?
+What Are Asian Lady Beetles?

 Asian beetles, scientifically known as Harmonia axyridis, aren’t native to North America.
 The USDA actually released them deliberately between 1978-1985 to control aphids and scale insects on crops.

 The plan worked too well.
 By the mid-1990s, these beetles had spread throughout the entire Mid-Atlantic region.
 Now they’re one of the most common beetles you’ll encounter in Virginia, Maryland, and Washington DC.
+They’re also called multicolored Asian lady beetles, harlequin ladybirds, or Halloween beetles — that last nickname comes from their habit of swarming homes right around Halloween.

 Native Ladybugs: The Good Guys

 These beneficial insects are voracious predators that eat 50-100 aphids per day as adults.
 Their larvae are even hungrier, consuming their own weight in aphids daily.
+Unlike Asian beetles, native ladybugs generally stay outside.
+They might occasionally wander into your home, but they don’t invade in massive swarms.

 Color and Spot Variations

 Asian beetles show extreme color variation, ranging from mustard-yellow to deep red.
 They can have anywhere from zero to 19 spots, or sometimes no spots at all.
-This variability makes them tricky to identify by color alone.
+This makes them tricky to identify by color alone.

 Native ladybugs are more consistent.
 Convergent ladybugs have a reliable red-orange color with 12-13 small black spots.
 Seven-spotted ladybugs always have exactly seven large spots, while twice-stabbed ladybugs are glossy black with two red spots.

-Size and Shape Differences
+Size and Shape

 Asian beetles average 6-8 millimeters long and appear slightly more domed than most native species.
 They’re often a bit larger and more rounded compared to the flatter profile of many native ladybugs.
+However, the size overlap between species makes this a less reliable clue than the head marking.

 Asian Lady BeetlesNative Ladybugs